Barca not eyeing January buy as Villa cover

-Spain forward Villa fractured the tibia in his left leg in Thursday's Club World Cup semi-final in Japan and will be sidelined for up to five months.
-Netherlands midfielder Afellay had knee surgery in October and is targeting a return around the beginning of April.
+Spain forward Villa fractured the tibia in his left leg in Thursday's Club World Cup semi-final in Japan and will be sidelined for up to five months, while Netherlands midfielder Afellay had knee surgery in October and is targeting a return around the beginning of April.

 "Although Villa and Afellay are injured we have a sporting philosophy that tells us we have to fall back on the youth team," he added.